The Canon EOS RP mirrorless system camera on a microscope – a lower-priced alternative to conventional full-frame DSLRs

 The only shortcoming is that when recording in 4K, the sensor is cropped and users cannot benefit from the full image sensor but only from a cropped central area.
 This means that you don’t get a full-frame readout (where the whole sensor area is read).
 We specifically noticed that when shooting video, the central area of the frame is always used.

 The image shows a Zeiss trinocular microscope with phototube, LM microscope adapter and Canon EOS RP attached:

 Thanks to its compact design and its low weight (490 grams), the EOS RP is also well suited for attachment to the eyepiece tube (using an eyepiece adapter).

 Our LM adapter solutions, which feature integrated precision optics, make it possible to achieve optimum image quality.
-To attach the camera to a microscope, you will also need Canon’s EF-EOS R mount adapter, which comes included with the EOS RP.
+Our product comes with the matching R bayonet adapter - the original Canon EF-EOS R adapter is no longer necessary.